Tucuxi

 The tucuxi (Sotalia fluviatilis), alternatively known in Peru bufeo gris or bufeo negro, is a species of freshwater dolphin found in the rivers of the Amazon basin.
 The word tucuxi is derived from the Tupi language word tuchuchi-ana, and has now been adopted as the species' common name.
 Despite being found in geographic locations similar to those of 'true' river dolphins such as the boto, the tucuxi is not closely related to them genetically.
-Instead, it is classed in the oceanic dolphin family (Delphinidae).
+Instead, it is classed in the oceanic dolphin family, Delphinidae.

 Physically, the species resembles the bottlenose dolphins, but differs sufficiently to be placed in a separate genus, Sotalia.
 The Guiana dolphin (Sotalia guianensis), a related dolphin present in coastal and estuarine environments and formerly grouped together with the tucuxi, have recently been recognized as a distinct species.

 Description

-The tucuxi is frequently described (see references below) as looking similar to the bottlenose dolphin, but it is typically smaller at around 1.5 m (4.9 ft).
+The tucuxi is frequently described (see references below) as looking similar to the bottlenose dolphin, but it is typically smaller at around 1.5 m.
 The dolphin is colored light to bluish grey on its back and sides.
 The ventral region is much lighter, often pinkish.
 It is theorized that this pinkish color may be caused or intensified by increased blood flow.
 The dorsal fluke is typically slightly hooked.
 The beak is well-defined and of moderate length.
 There are 26 to 36 pairs of teeth in the upper and lower jaws.
 The tucuxi has one of the largest known encephalization quotients among mammals.